Skip to main content

 What the weak website is actually signaling

-A lot of owners still think of a website as a digital brochure.
-Something you put up once and occasionally remember.
+A lot of owners still think of a website as a digital brochure — something you put up once and check on every couple of years.
+Visitors don't read it that way.
+They read it as a trust signal, and they're quietly asking questions like:

 • Is this business current?